browne0/malik-react-portfolio/src/_posts/building-a-seo-friendly-blog-with-react.md

 title: Building a SEO friendly blog with React!
 author: Malik Browne
 date_published: 2017-08-15
 summary: Creating a blog can be a pretty complex task.
-In this article, I go over how I was able to use it using React, YAML, and Markdown.
+In this post, I go over how I was able to use it using React, YAML, and Markdown.
 ---

 # Hello world